 The first step on your lifelong journey of developing a great sense of humor is understanding what you find funny and what you don’t.

 After all, learning how to be funny is never about being unnatural or telling scripted jokes.
 It all starts with understanding yourself and letting your true personality shine through!

 You need to dive deeper into why you feel certain ways regarding different kinds of comedy.
 This approach will help you identify and develop your own style of humor instead of forcing yourself to laugh at things your friends may find funny.

-Once you’re aware of the kind of jokes you enjoy, you can slowly try putting them into practice with your friends and family.
+Once you’re aware of the kind of jokes (dry, dark, or even stupid ones) you enjoy, you can slowly try putting them into practice with your friends and family.

 Step #2 – Immerse yourself in your favorite humor.

 Research has proven that fully immersing yourself in a particular subject is incredibly effective in helping you learn more.